Annapurna Sanctuary

 • All Accommodation during the trek

-• Transportation trip from Kathmandu-Pokhara-Kathmandu by tourist standard deluxe bus
+• Transportation trip from Kathmandu to Pokhara to Kathmandu by tourist standard deluxe bus

 • All land transportation throughout the trek

-• Free safe luggage storage at Destination Himalaya Trek and Expedition office
+• Free safe luggage storage at the Destination Himalaya Trek and Expedition office

-• One professional English fluency guide, and assistant guide (for a group of more than 12 trekkers)
+• One professional English fluency guide, and an assistant guide (for a group of more than 9 trekkers)

-• Guide expenses including meals, salary, equipment, transportation
+• Guide expenses, including meals, salary, equipment, and transportation

 • Emergency evacuation service if needed (funded by your travel insurance)

-• Successful trek completion certificate from our office
+• Successful trek completion certificate from the agency

 • Farewell dinner with all team members at Kathmandu